olenbetong/react-data-object-connect/README.md

 ### Modules

-If you use a bundler that supports tee shaking (webpack/rollup/parcel etc.), no further actions should be needed to reduce bundle size.
+If you use a bundler that supports tree shaking (webpack/rollup/parcel etc.), no further actions should be needed to reduce bundle size.

 In the node package, the scripts are located in the `es` folder, and you can